Cornwall - FAQs

 Questions and answers about walking with Adventureline in Cornwall

 How, when – and for how long?
-We run weekly tours through many weeks between April-October.
+We run weekly tours through many weeks between May and mid September.
 Arrive on a Saturday and depart the following Saturday.
 You will stay in one place all week.
 Some people come for 2 weeks.
 We advise on how to reach Cornwall easily.

 How fit do I need to be?
 You should be able to walk between 5 and 9 miles per day over five consecutive days.
 These distances can occasionally feel more than they actually are, because the Cornwall trails are sometimes a little rough and quite steep in places.
 It is quite feasible that we sometimes select walks that do not always visit the rougher areas.
 There are occasional stiles between fields to clamber over – although generally, it’s quite easy walking.
 However, if you have knee joints that trouble you, or you suffer from vertigo – please think carefully before you book!

 What kind of accommodations will I stay in?
-You will stay in a Hotel with Half Board or a B&B. We work with several local accommodation providers and each has its’ own specialty.
+You will stay in a Hotel, a B&B or Homestay.
+We work with several local accommodation providers and each has its’ own specialty.

 How much will it cost?
 Our holidays vary in price, depending only upon the accommodation you select – and the season.
-The cheapest option (B&B option) could be as little as £768 per week – and the most expensive option (luxury hotel) could be as much as £1,180 per week, inclusive of all meals.
-Our prices cover everything (including accommodation for 7 nights, with 5 days of walks, transport and lunches.
+The cheapest option (B&B option) could be as little as £980 per week – and the most expensive option (luxury hotel) could be as much as £1,180 per week.
+Dinners are usually extra.
+Our prices cover accommodation for 7 nights, with 5 days of walks, transport and 5 picnic lunches.

 How easy is it to get to Cornwall?
 It is very easy to get here by air, rail, bus or car.
 We provide full assistance in the event of a booking, giving you the best options and ideas of costs.
 West Cornwall is some 300 miles west of London and as a guide, a fast train takes 4.5 hours to get here from London.
 Flights from London Gatwick to Newquay Cornwall take about 1 hour.